Jack Rychik, MD

-“At Cardiology 2014, we showcased the most significant innovations and the most-cutting edge care for babies, children and young adults living with congenital heart disease,” said Jack Rychik, MD, the conference course director and medical director of the Fetal Heart Program and the Single Ventricle Survivorship Program in the Cardiac Center at The Children’s Hospital of Philadelphia.
+“At Cardiology 2014, we showcased the most significant innovations and the most-cutting edge care for babies, children and young adults living with congenital heart disease,” said Jack Rychik, MD, the conference course director and medical director of the Fetal Heart Program and the Single Ventricle Survivorship Clinic in the Cardiac Center at The Children’s Hospital of Philadelphia.
 This year we received the largest amount of abstract submissions focused on the most novel ideas in caring for children with congenital heart disease, and we were pleased to accept 160 of the abstracts that highlight the most advanced research and clinical implementations in pediatric heart care.”

 The recipient of Cardiology 2014’s Annual Outstanding Investigator Award was Jennifer Lynch, a graduate student in physics at The University of Pennsylvania that works on neurology research at CHOP.
 Her research was on time-to-surgery and pre-operative cerebral hemodynamics predict white matter injury in neonates with hypoplastic left heart syndrome (HLHS).

 Conference award recipients

 The recipient of the Annual Nurse-Scientist Award was Ashley B. Moellinger, RN, MSN, NNP, PNP, from the University of Alabama at Birmingham.
 Her research was on how postoperative feeding protocol improves outcomes after arterial switch operation for transposition of the great arteries.